 Where do you get film developed?

 There's lots of options for where you can get your film developed.
 You might have a local film lab/photographic shop near you or you can send your film off.
 Jessops develop film on site in many of their stores.
-If you'd rather post your film to a lab, I recommend Photographique or Exposure Film Lab, both in the UK.
+If you'd rather post your film to a lab, I recommend Southsun, Photographique or Exposure Film Lab, all in the UK.